LM-Anna/MaturityScaleTools/README.md

   To have more details about the creation of these identification forms, please contact Anna Le Meleder (annalemeleder@orange.fr).

+  All codes used for the automated generation of the identification guide were set up using RStudio (R-4.1.2).

 ---

 ### Data Records